CUBRID/cubrid-manual/en/sql/tuning.rst

 Queries that utilize ROWNUM, LIMIT or GROUPBY_NUM(), INST_NUM(), ORDERBY_NUM() cannot undergo View Merging.

-The following is an example crafted using a Correlated Subquery.
+The following is an example crafted using a **Correlated Subquery**.

 .. code-block:: sql